Why Not Mail Alcohol?

 The Postal Service seems frozen in time.
 And it’s a time long past.
 The internet and e-mail have changed the world forever.
 The USPS must change with the times.
 If not, it will continue to lose money.
 That makes it an ever greater burden on taxpayers.
 They will be forced to subsidize more and more a “service” that serves them less and less.

 That might change.
-Rep. Jacki Speier of California has sponsored legislation that would permit the USPS to change.
+Rep. Jacki Speier has sponsored a law that would permit the USPS to change.
 It would be able to ship alcoholic beverages from brewers, vintners and distillers.
 Twenty-four members of Congress have joined her in sponsoring the bill.
 Perhaps it will soon be possible to mail alcohol.

 Being able to mail alcohol would benefit the US Postal Service, alcoholic beverage producers, and consumers.

-The proposed legislation would not effect state bans on alcohol shipments.
+The proposed law would not effect state bans on alcohol shipments.
 They would remain in effect.

 1 Alcohol Prohibition: Favored by almost One in Five Americans